Hyrtwol/Mimir/doc/command_line_tools/odin.md

 	-minimum-os-version:<string>
 		Sets the minimum OS version targeted by the application.
-		Example: -minimum-os-version:12.0.0
+		Default: -minimum-os-version:11.0.0
-		(Only used when target is Darwin.)
+		Only used when target is Darwin, if given, linking mismatched versions will emit a warning.

 	-extra-linker-flags:<string>
 		Adds extra linker specific flags in a string.